Turning a Fly Tipped Alleyway Into Wildlife Friendly Garden

 - Mural along the grey breeze block wall as a centre piece, which will hopefully make the alley more welcoming

-July 2025 – Before we started
+July 2025

-October 2025 – The Mural
+October 2025

 The mural was painted on a 10m long wall in the centre of the alleyway.
 The wall is approx 10ft high and made of breeze blocks, which resembled a prison wall.
 Thanks to Richard @ Heart Murals, the wall is the centre piece of the garden.

-November 2025 – Alleyway corner
+November 2025

 At the far end of the alley, we planned to create an allotment area, material and budget permitting.
-It was full of old building material, paddling pools, overgrowth, a discarded green bin and a buried pet.
+It was full of old building rubble, paddling pools, overgrowth, a discarded green bin and a buried pet.

 More images coming soon